levithatcher/Talks/PracticalDataScienceSLC_20171206/BetterViz.md

 Leland comes from industry, having worked for SPSS, Tableau.
 Wrote the textbook [Grammar of Graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448).
 Note: this is *dense* 691 page book; don't start here. $17 for [digital copy](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448).

-Wait, isn't grammar words?
+Wait a second, isn't grammar about words?
 From [here](http://byrneslab.net/classes/biol607/readings/wickham_layered-grammar.pdf):

 > A grammar of graphics is a tool that enables us to concisely describe the components of a graphic.
 Such a grammar allows us to move beyond named graphics (e.g., the “scatterplot”) and gain insight into the deep structure that underlies statistical graphics.